In Short

 Before Going To Court

-Although you may have a case for copyright infringement or a breach of the ACL, going to court is costly, time-consuming and draining.
-Before considering court action, you should explore the following practical steps:
+Although you might have a case for copyright infringement or a breach of the ACL, pursuing court action can be costly, time-consuming, and exhausting.
+Before contemplating court, consider exploring the following practical steps:

 - Lodge a formal complaint.
-If you want government backing, you can lodge a complaint with the ACCC or the Advertising Standards Board.
+You can lodge a complaint with the ACCC or the Advertising Standards Board if you want government backing.

 - Send a cease and desist letter.
 A cease and desist letter is a relatively easy and low-cost option to outline your rights to the infringing party and demand that they cease and desist from using your photo.
 It is usually a good idea to seek the advice of a lawyer when exploring this step.